leikareipa/leikareipa.github.io/desktop/Wrapperit/APIt/Glide-2-S3d/Glide2x/readme.txt

 Glide platform.
 As such, many Glide games will simply not work well on S3d, and this should be your baseline expectation when using the wrapper.

-That said, some games do work, and for those that don't, the GLIDE2X.INI file provides some options for you to tweak to try and make them work.
+But some games do work, and for those that don't, the GLIDE2X.INI file provides some options for you to try and tweak to make them work.

-If you find a game produces an "Out of video memory" error, increase ReduceTextureLOD to reduce the amount of VRAM consumed by textures.

 Compatibility report